 - Defending a Fortune 100 company in multi-party toxic tort litigation involving claims of personal injury and property damage.

-- Member, Board of Directors, The New Hampshire Charitable Foundation, 2012 – present
+- Member, Board of Directors and Past Chair, The New Hampshire Charitable Foundation, 2012 – 2020

-- Member and Former Chair, Board of Trustees, New Hampshire Historical Society, 2001 – 2007
+- Member and Past Chair, Board of Trustees, New Hampshire Historical Society, 2001 – 2007

 - Member, Board of Governors, New Hampshire Public Television, 2003 – 2004